gethyas/images.gethyas.com/content/docs/reference/configuration.md

 #### widths

-(`string slice`) A slice of image widths, ordered by precendence, used when creating images for the `srcset` attribute of each `source` element.
+(`integer array`) An array of image widths, ordered by precendence, used when creating images for the `srcset` attribute of each `source` element.

 ### Portrait